Follow my blog with Bloglovin

 Last Minute Budget Friendly Katniss Everdeen Costume

 Nothing like having to come up with a last minute budget friendly costume.
-This past Monday, Miss Emma came home from school with this small piece of paper:
+This past Monday, Miss Emma came home from school with a small piece of paper to notify me of Dress like your favorite book character day.

 To say that I went on panic mode is an understatement.
 I mean, I am all for celebrating cool stuff at school and for having special days where kids get to do something different.
 It certainly helps to take a little detour from the every day routine, right?